Why the Documentary Mindset Makes for Better Marketing

 Insights

-What I mean about a documentary mindset.
+What is a documentary mindset?

 What it looks like in practice.